baltermia/simple-surveys/README.md

 You need to open a new command prompt/powershell window if you didn't have .NET installed before for the commands to work.

 ### MSSQL Server
-For the application to run there also has to be a mssql database running in the background.
+For the application to run there also has to be a mssql server running in the background.
 You can do this either by using a local sql-express server or your own.

 #### SQL-Express Server